 In the spring of 1871 Thomas Moran traveled to the American West for the first time.
 Immediately upon his return, he began producing the paintings that would change the course of his career.
 A gifted colorist, Moran was the first artist whose technical expertise matched the wonders of Yellowstone.
 In 1872 Congress purchased Moran's enormous canvas Grand Canyon of the Yellowstone and installed it in the Capitol.
 Soon Moran began signing his paintings with a creatively configured monogram incorporating three letters (TYM), reflecting his new fame as Thomas "Yellowstone" Moran.

 Moran's paintings of Yellowstone and later of the Grand Canyon and the Southwest were so revelatory in terms of wondrous geologic formations and astonishing color that they soon overshadowed all his previous work.
 Only recently have the remarkable eastern landscapes that Moran created before he journeyed west garnered the attention they deserve.
-One of the most beautiful and important of these works, The Juniata, Evening, has been acquired by the Gallery, thanks to the generosity of Max and Heidi Berry and Ann and Mark Kington/The Kington Foundation.
+The Juniata, Evening is one of the most beautiful and important of these works.

 Born in Bolton, England, raised in Philadelphia, Moran returned to his homeland in 1862 to study works by the artist he revered above all others—J.M.W.
 Turner.
 For several months he retraced Turner's path through England and France sketching the landscapes that had inspired the English master.
 Steeped in the writings of John Ruskin, Turner's early champion, Moran returned to Philadelphia and began producing a series of stunningly beautiful landscapes of the Pennsylvania countryside.
 Taking to heart Turner's example and Ruskin's advice (study nature carefully and reproduce her wonders accurately), Moran spent weeks sketching in the forests surrounding Philadelphia.